awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-clean-up-tasks.md

 1. Confirm the cluster to be deleted, then choose **Delete cluster**\.

 On the cluster list page, the cluster status is updated as the cluster is deleted\.

+After you complete this tutorial, you can find more information about Amazon Redshift and next steps in [Additional resources](rs-gsg-additional-resources.md)\.